mozilla/addon-sdk/UI State Management.md

 ##### Topic:

+* `addon-broadcaster-get`: used by one component in a group to request information about other components in the group (example: on setup).
-* `addon-broadcaster-request`: used by one component in a group to request information about other components in the group (example: on setup).
+* `addon-broadcaster-set`: used by one component in a group to request information about other components in the group (example: on setup).
-* `addon-broadcaster-response`: used to respond to requests.
+* `addon-broadcaster-response`: used to respond to get/set requests.
-* `addon-broadcaster-update`: used to notify observes about state changes that are made either by the user (example: toggling checked state), or by the system (example: add-on is unloaded and therefor the ui component group is removed/deteled)
+* `addon-broadcaster-notification`: used to notify observes about state changes that are made either by the user (example: toggling checked state), or by the system (example: add-on is unloaded and therefor the ui component group is removed/deteled)